anitahx/anitahx/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on practice Projects for FRONT-END WEB DEVELOPMENT
-- 🌱 I’m currently learning C, PYTHON, HTML, CSS and JAVASCRIPT
+- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT
 - 👯 I’m looking to collaborate on FRONT-END WEB DEVELOPMENT
-- 🤔 I’m looking for help with DATA STRUCTURES and ALGORITHMS
+- 🤔 I’m looking for help with Vue.js and React
 - 📫 How to reach me: [Twitter](https://https://twitter.com/x_anitah)
 - 😄 Pronouns: she/her